 In 2022 he was awarded a highly competitive ERA Chair in "Astroinformatics", in collaboration with the Institute of Computer Science and the Institute of Astrophysics and the Board of Directors of FORTH named him an "Honorary FORTH Fellow".

 Jean-Luc Starck is a pioneer in the field of astrostatistics: Modern telescope facilities produce large amounts of data and require advanced analysis techniques to achieve their scientific goals.
-Thus astrophysicists have been increasingly relying on statisticians to develop sophisticated and mathematically robust methods to reduce and interpret their data.Currently he is mainly interested in various aspects of cosmology and he is heavily involved in the Euclid space mission of ESA, which will be launched in 2023.
+Thus astrophysicists have been increasingly relying on statisticians to develop sophisticated and mathematically robust methods to reduce and interpret their data.Currently he is mainly interested in various aspects of cosmology and he is heavily involved in the Euclid space mission of ESA, which was launched on July 1, 2023.